Sinusitis

 Immune deficiency

 Immune deficiency sometimes leads to repeated sinus infections which then become chronic.
-An protein called IgA is the most common immune deficiency and it is more common in people with chronic sinusitis.
+Absent serum IgA is the most common immune deficiency.

 Go to top